fmidev/aviation-message-archiver/src/doc/README.md

 populator focuses on a single responsibility, and together all configured populators construct the complete message entity to be archived.
 Message populators also decide whether message is considered

-* **eligible for archival**, thus will stored in the messages database table after all populators are executed,
+* **eligible for archival**, thus will be stored in the message database table after all populators are executed,
-* **rejected**, thus will be stored in the rejected messages database table after all populators are executed,
+* **rejected**, thus will be stored in the rejected message database table after all populators are executed,
 * **discarded**, thus will be ignored immediately and logged at info level,
 * **failed** thus will be ignored immediately and logged at error level.